Last year ok last month I mentioned that I started

 licensed version of OS/2 called eComStation.
 I had read a lot about ECS on the

 web, but hadnt gotten a chance to use it.
-I figured there was no better timethan the present.
+I figured there was no better time

 After checking out ECS at the eComStation Web site, the folks at

 provided me with a review copy.
 Longtime users of OS/2 would be impressed.